 Your organization is not using the Classification feature within CCH.

 This less common issue can take longer to resolve.

-Export the Account Grouping by clicking Actions and clicking Export prior to publishing the CAG.
+- Export the Account Grouping by opening the Actions menu and selecting Export prior to publishing the account grouping.

-Update the Level 1 name to something more applicable than Net Assets as shown in the images below
+- Update the Level 1 name to something more applicable than Net Assets